Private Education Loans

 Choosing a Lender

-You may borrow from any lender you choose, including others not listed on our preferred lender list.
+You may borrow from any lender you choose.
 We recommend that you thoroughly investigate multiple student loan lenders as the loan terms and conditions may vary.
 The loan application is completed directly through the lender of your choice, most often on their website.
 Upon credit approval the lender will send your loan request to Hobart and William Smith Colleges for certification of eligibility.

 Office of Financial Aid